colab-coop/colab-coop/src/blog/markdown/4-different-ways-to-tackle-project-estimates.md

 Instead of evaluating if paying for 20 hours of time seems worth it, clients can evaluate based on how the work will impact a goal.
 It allows them to focus on outcomes rather than costs.
 After all, most clients would readily spend $100,000 to generate $150,000.

-PROS: Isn’t is pleasant to look at it positively?
+**PROS**: Isn’t is pleasant to look at it positively?
 Thinking about the added revenues instead of the money needing to be spent?

-CONS: It does require a lot more work from the developers, can feel a little bit like a leap of faith, and certainly only applies to companies which measure in revenues.
+**CONS**: It does require a lot more work from the developers, can feel a little bit like a leap of faith, and certainly only applies to companies which measure in revenues.

-### #NoEstimates
+## #NoEstimates

-The #NoEstimates philosophy isn’t really a new way of producing cost estimations.
+The [#NoEstimates](http://softwaredevelopmenttoday.com/noestimates/) philosophy isn’t really a new way of producing cost estimations.
 Instead, it challenges the concept of estimations as we know them and asks project leads to explore new avenues.
-As Woody Zuill puts it, #NoEstimates means: “question everything – put special focus on our deepest held beliefs.
+As [Woody Zuill puts it](http://zuill.us/WoodyZuill/2012/12/06/do-estimates-do-what-we-want-them-to-do/), #NoEstimates means: “question everything – put special focus on our deepest held beliefs.
 What we trust most hides our biggest problems.”

 It makes a lot of sense.
-Why would we continue using a tool that wastes everybody’s time and proves to be repeatedly flawed? #NoEstimates wants us - rightfully - to question our methods and to strive to produce the best work we can - from the very start of the project.
+Why would we continue using a tool that wastes everybody’s time and proves to be repeatedly flawed? [#NoEstimates](https://twitter.com/search?q=%23NoEstimates&src=typd) wants us - rightfully - to question our methods and to strive to produce the best work we can - from the very start of the project.

-PROS: Let’s stop using a tool which doesn’t work!
+**PROS**: Let’s stop using a tool which doesn’t work!

-CONS: But finding solutions takes time and a lot of trial and error.
+**CONS**: But finding solutions takes time and a lot of trial and error.
 Maybe it’s better to stick with the devil we know?

-### Budget-Driven Development
+## Budget-Driven Development

 This one’s tricky.
 Because budget making is a chicken and egg story: clients need an estimate to see how much budget they’ll need for the project.
 But a good estimate will be based on the client’s budget.
 Which comes first?